edr3x/tmux-sessionizer/README.md

 > This will create a new tmux session on your next desired project directory

-## Finally run following command to give permission for `tmux-sessionizer` script to run
+## Finally run following command on your terminal to give permission for `tmux-sessionizer` script to run

 ```bash
 chmod +x ~/.local/scripts/tmux-sessionizer